Puno Peru

-Theresa Gong and Jim Seaton were amazing companions during our month exploring the incredible diversity of Peru.
+Theresa and Jim were amazing companions during our month exploring the incredible diversity of Peru.

 We venture by boat on a week-long journey from the island city of Iquitos into the amazon, took a road trip down the 500-mile coast between Lima and Arequipa, traveling through the worlds driest desert, the Atacama.
 We drove over a 14,200-foot mountain pass and saw the Valley of the Condors, and experienced carnival in Puno, high in the Andes at Lake Titicaca as well as trekking around the Inca enclave of Machu Picchu.